-- Athletes start in sport clean, and the first priority should be to keep them that way. - An Athlete's first experience of anti-doping should be through Education rather than Doping Control. - Anti-doping programs should be balanced 'support and prevent' as much as 'catch and punish'. - One Education session does not constitute an 'educated Athlete'.
-Athletes should be educated throughout their sporting careers, from 'Playground to
+Athletes start in sport clean, and the first priority should be to keep them that way.

-Podium'.

-- Athlete Support Personnel are the most influential on Athlete behaviors and must also abide by anti-doping rules.
-To protect themselves and their Athletes, they need to be educated. - Education Programs should adopt positive framing, messaging and language, whilst recognizing the need to highlight the consequences of doping. - Education Activities should be tailored to meet the needs of the learners and delivered in a variety of formats and contexts. - Knowledge-focused Education Programs are not sufficient.
+- An Athlete's first experience of anti-doping should be through Education rather than Doping Control. - Anti-doping programs should be balanced 'support and prevent' as much as 'catch and punish'. - One Education session does not constitute an 'educated Athlete'.
+Athletes should be educated throughout their sporting careers, from 'Playground to Podium'.
+One Education session does not constitute an 'educated Athlete'. - Athlete Support Personnel are have the most influential influence on Athlete behaviors and must also abide by anti-doping rules.
+To protect themselves and their Athletes, they need to be educated. - Education Programs should adopt positive framing, messaging and language, whilst recognizing the need to highlight the consequences of doping. - Education Activities should be tailored to meet the needs of the learners and delivered in a variety of formats and contexts. - Knowledge focused Education Programs are not sufficient.
 The outcome of an Education Program is the development of Clean Sport Behaviors and the reinforcement of values.
+This is why knowledge-focused Education Programs are not sufficient.